avodonosov/cl-openid-demo/README.md

 (with slight modification by me).
 The jQuey OpenID Plugin is under the [Creative Commons Attribution License](https://creativecommons.org/licenses/by/3.0/).

-The lisp mascot is a public domain image [by Contad Barski] (http://www.lisperati.com/logo.html).
+The lisp mascot is a public domain image [by Conrad Barski] (http://www.lisperati.com/logo.html).